In this article

-Most whitestrips are made from polyethylene.
-It is one of the most common plastics in the world.
-Because it is lightweight, flexible, and non-toxic, it is ideal for the base of a whitening strip.
+Most whitening strips are made of polyethylene.
+It’s one of the most common plastics in the world.
+Because of its lightweight, flexible, and non-toxic structure, it’s ideal for the base of a whitening strip.

-These are the main whitening ingredients in a whitening strip.
-They are natural and safe bleaching agents.
+These are the main active ingredients in whitening strips.
+They are natural and safe bleaching agents.2

 PVP and carbomer are adhesive agents.
-They help the strips bind to your teeth.
+They help whitening strips bind to your teeth.
 Both of these chemicals are safe and non-toxic.
 However, if overused, they can cause gum irritation.

 Water is included in the gel to prevent carbomer from dehydrating your teeth.

 PEGs are humectants.
 These are thickeners commonly used in cosmetic products.
 The PEG acts to thicken the gel and make it sticky.